sirkamar/AROLib/README.md

 12.
 ```

-Additionally, all interfaces implicitly include access to the public member functions from class `Object`, as such
+Additionally, all interfaces implicitly include virtual access to the public member functions from class `Object`,
-they can be invoked directly from references to interface types.
+as such they can be invoked directly from references to interface types.

 ## Automatic Reference Management

-All objects created from the classes contained within or derived from the ARO Library are required to be dynamically
+All object instances created from ARO Library classes or classes derived from them, are required to be dynamically
 instantiated using the C++ **new** operator.
 As such, the library provides an Automatic Reference Management (ARM)
 facility to simplify memory management and monitoring.
+The ARM facility includes a garbage collector that is
+responsible for the automatic deallocation of memory when it determines that no active references to an object
+remains within an application.
+As such users of the ARO Library should _never_ explicitly use the **delete**
+operator on any object instance created from a class defined by or derived from a class in the library.

 The ARM facility defines the template `Ref` that is used to
 manage raw pointers from the **new** operator.

 ```cpp